Skip To Content

 Organised by the Hong Kong Heritage Museum

-James Wong, a renowned cultural figure in Hong Kong, was good at writing lyrics, composing music, writing columns, making movies, advertising creations and stage performances.
+The "A Laugh at the World: James Wong" exhibition commemorates the 20th anniversary of the passing of genius James Wong.
+James Wong was a renowned cultural figure in Hong Kong.
+Since the 1950s, he had been active in a variety of cultural and performing arts media.
+He excelled in composing lyrics and music, writing columns, making films, creating advertisements and performing on stage.
 His life coincided with several important stages in the development of Hong Kong after the war, and had a significant impact on the formation of and changes in Hong Kong’s popular culture.
-The exhibition link various chapters of James Wong’s life with four of his songs: from the beginning of his journey "Below the Lion Rock" to the heyday of Hong Kong’s pop culture epitomised in "It’s him, you and me".
-Selected museum collections from the Leisure and Cultural Services Department as well as loan exhibits illustrate his contributions to music, movie, television, advertising, literature and more, as well as demonstrate the cultural integration of James Wong's works, how he translated traditional contents into contemporary pop culture creations.
+This exhibition will select relevant museum collections and loaned items from the Leisure and Cultural Services Department will demonstrate the cultural integration of James Wong's works, how he translated traditional contents into the contemporary pop culture creations.

 Special Programmes for "A Laugh at the World: James Wong" Exhibition